 Singapore To Perhentian Islands

-The easiest way to get to the Perhentians from Singapore is to fly to Kota Bharu and travel overland from there although you can also get buses.
+The easiest way to get to the Perhentians from Singapore is to fly to Kota Bharu and travel overland to Kuala Besut for the ferry across to the islands.
+You can also take a bus or a direct taxi (book here).

 For full details on how to make this journey, read our detailed explanation here.